syncopika/threejs-projects/camerawork/readme.md

 the user can create markers and paths between markers.
 ![screenshot of markers and paths](screenshot.png)

-camera view when following the above path:
+camera view when following a path:
 ![camera view on path](26-12-2020_231935.gif)